lojack5/structured/README.md

 ### Packing / Unpacking methods
 `Structured` classes provide a couple of ways to pack and unpack their values:
  - `Structured.unpack(byteslike)`: Unpacks values from a bytes-like object and sets the instance's variables.
- - `Structured.unpack_from(buffer, offset = 0)`: Unpacks values from an object supporting the [buffer protocol](https://docs.python.org/3/c-api/buffer.html) and sets the instance's variables.
+ - `Structured.unpack_from(buffer, offset = 0)`: Unpacks values from an object supporting the [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html) and sets the instance's variables.
  - `Structured.unpack_read(readable)`: Reads data from a file-like object, unpacks, and sets the instance's variables.
  - `Structured.pack()`: Packs the instance's variables, returning `bytes`.
- - `Structured.pack_int(buffer, offset = 0)`: Packs the instance's variables into an object supporting the [buffer protocol](https://docs.python.org/3/c-api/buffer.html)
+ - `Structured.pack_int(buffer, offset = 0)`: Packs the instance's variables into an object supporting the [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html).
+ - `Structured.create_unpack(byteslike)`: Creates new object with values unpacked from a bytes-like object.
+ - `Structured.create_unpack_from(buffer, offset = 0)`: Creates a new object with values unpacked from an object supporting the [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html).
+ - `Structured.create_unpack_read(readable)`: Creates a new object with values unpacked from a readable file-like object.

 ## Advanced types